jljoberg/KTN/README.md

 # PROSJEKT TTM4100 - Chat server and client #

+## TODO

+In server: I can't send socket adress using json.
+Try implementing some kind of id system to relate to sockets

 ## KTN1 - desctription of design ##

 I will implement the chat in golang